 Students who would like to see any examination may do so in the presence of the course coordinator.
-For final examinations, if a student requests more than one viewing of any examination, a fee of \$10 will be levied for the second and any subsequent viewing.
-Requests for the second and any subsequent viewing of the same examination must be made in writing and submitted to the Faculty Registrar along with the fee payment.
+For final examinations, if a student requests more than one viewing of any examination, a fee of \$10 will be levied for the second and any subsequent viewing of the same examination must be made in writing and submitted to the Faculty Registrar along with the fee payment.
 The deadlines for submitting requests to view examinations are the same as the deadlines for submitting requests for re-reads of examinations (see above).
 The student may view only his/her own examination.
 Examination papers will not be reproduced for students.